Koo Koo Roo

 Koo Koo Roo was an American fast casual restaurant chain specializing in charbroiled chicken founded in 1988 by Los Angeles-based restaurateurs Mike and Ray Badalian.
 The name "Koo Koo Roo" was an onomatopoeic reference to the crow of a rooster.
 After a series of expansions and ownership changes, in which Koo Koo Roo struggled for profitability throughout the 1990s, the last location in Santa Monica, California, closed in 2014.

-In 2021, Luby's Restaurants, Inc. sold Koo Koo Roo to an independent third party.
+In 2021, Luby's Restaurants, Inc. sold the Koo Koo Roo brand to an independent third party, owned and controlled by Daniel Farasat.